Red Army Medals of

 This order was the first to be established during the war.
 Many were awarded the Order posthumously.
 It was bestowed on more than a thousand foreign citizens, 16 factories, 36 towns, and three newspapers.

 The original Orders of the Great Patriotic War hung from a suspension above the medal.
-This idea was abandoned giving rise to the award you see here.
+This idea was later changed giving rise to the award you see here.
 In 1985, the Order was awarded to all surviving servicemen and women who took part in the war.
 The two examples shown on this page are from that period.

 1st Class Ribbon